Kitware/SMQTK-Core/docs/plugins_configuration.rst

 Entry point metadata may be specified for a package either via the :func:`setuptools.setup` function, the `setup.cfg` file, or, when using poetry, a ``[tool.poetry.plugins."..."]`` section in the :file:`pyproject.toml` file.
-The above are illustrated in the following:
+This is illustrated in the following:

     a) :func:`setuptools.setup` function